|Michael Westfall||Mike Caplice||Joan Costello|

 Mike Caplice joined the Friends board in January 2012.
 Mr. Caplice holds a BSBA from John Carrol University and MBA from Western Reserve University.
 He served for 13 years in the US Army, both active and reserve and was a long-time resident of Simsburg, CT.
 Mr. Caplice retired from IBM, and during his retirement in Williamsburg, he has served on the Christopher Wren Association and the Weavers of the Word Board.
 Most notably, Mr. Caplice served on the WRL Foundation Board for six years, five of which he spent as Treasurer.
 His interests include history, travel, and storytelling.

-Joan Costello joined the Friends board in June 2010 and currently serves as the co-chair of the Williamsburg Library Book Nook committee.
+Joan Costello joined the Friends board in June 2010.
 Ms. Costello has been an enthusiastic volunteer since 2008.
 She holds a B.S. in education and a master's degree in education from Kean University.
 She taught elementary education for twenty-five years and moved to Virginia seven years ago.
 Prior to volunteering at WRL, Joan also worked as a library assistant, processing new books, shelving, and delivering storytimes.
 She enjoys traveling, gardening, and reading.

 Jean Johnston joined the Friends Board in January 2015.
 Ms. Johnson holds a B.A. in English from the University of South Carolina and a M.S. in Library Science from Catholic University.
 Ms. Johnston worked for the Fairfax County Public Library for nearly 22 years including positions as Regional Children’s Department Manager, Assistant Regional Manager, Community Branch Manager, and finally Regional Branch Manager.
 She is a P.E.O.
 (Philanthropic Educational Organization) member and a Master Gardener with the JCC/W Master Gardeners and is currently completing a course in arboriculture.
 She and her husband, Steve, happily moved to Williamsburg in 2011 and can’t imagine living anywhere else.
 Ms. Johnston values the Williamsburg Regional Library as the educational, cultural, and informational center of the Williamsburg community with the Friends providing support for that critical mission.